hpi-swa-teaching/AnimationsEditor/packages/AnimationsEditor-Core.package/AnimationsEditorKeyframe.class/README.md

-This class is part of the timeline and displays keyframes.
+This class is part of the timeline and displays keyframes as a rectangle inside of its according property track.